optimagic-dev/optimagic/docs/source/development/how-to.md

 Next, clone the [repository](https://github.com/OpenSourceEconomics/estimagic/) to your local machine.
 This will create a copy of estimagic's repository where you have local write access.
-You'll implement all changes and fixes on your local copy before opening a Pull Request (PR).
+You'll implement all changes and fixes on your local estimagic copy before opening a Pull Request (PR).
 With a PR you propose your changes to be merged into the project's main branch.
 If you plan to become a regular contributor, we can give you push access to unprotected branches, which makes the process more convenient for you.

 Below is a step-by-step guide on how to implement your changes via a PR while adhering to estimagic's style guide.